 Many horses display this behaviour because they are fearful of the proximity of other horses, and our usual reaction is to punish them for it.

-Instead, we should be reassuring, acting as the ‘alpha’ for our horse and trying to solve the problem at its roots.
+Instead, we should be reassuring, acting as a leader for our horse, and trying to solve the problem at its roots.

-That way, we can help the horse to become calm and confident, particularly amongst other horses, which is where we would like to be seen with our ‘partner’ displaying good manners.
+That way, we can help the horse to become calm and more confident, particularly amongst other horses.

 Unfortunately, many horses are kept in a far from an ideal environment, that is far from natural.
 It’s one of the issues with keeping horses in a domestic situation but it can be overcome to a large extent.

-When a horse is isolated from his own species, he can become perverse in his behaviour when re-united with them.
+When a horse is isolated from his own species, he can become perverse in his behavior when reunited with them.

 This results in injury when they are put back in a herd situation as they push the boundaries and get put back in their place.